stackitcloud/stackit-cli/docs/stackit_organization_role_list.md

 ### Synopsis

-List roles and permissions of an organization
+List roles and permissions of an organization.

 ```
 stackit organization role list [flags]